VH-Lab/NDI-matlab/docs/reference/+ndi/+gui/Data.m.md

 **delete** - *DELETE   Delete a handle object.*

 ```
-The DELETE method deletes a handle object but does not clear the handle
-    from the workspace.
-A deleted handle is no longer valid.

-    DELETE(H) deletes the handle object H, where H is a scalar handle.
+DELETE(H) deletes all handle objects in array H. After the delete
+    function call, H is an array of invalid objects.

     See also NDI.GUI.DATA, NDI.GUI.DATA/ISVALID, CLEAR

-Help for ndi.gui.Data/delete is inherited from superclass HANDLE
+Help for ndi.gui.Data/delete is inherited from superclass handle

-    Reference page in Doc Center
+    Documentation for ndi.gui.Data/delete
-       doc ndi.gui.Data/delete
+       doc handle/delete
 ```

 ---